 The area at the top of Little Navajo Falls was one of my favorite spots to swim.
 Mainly because we visited Havasu in March so it was too cold to swim in the shade and this area gets full sun.
 Whereas the base of Havasu Falls would be completely shaded by 2 pm and Mooney Falls was shaded all day.
 We stopped here on our hike in, and our hike out.
 It’s also far less crowded than the falls.

 Camping at Havasu Falls

-Campsites are on a first come, first serve basis and cannot be reserved in advance.
+Campsites are on a first-come, first-serve basis.
+Reservations are not available in advance.
 If you’ve paid to have the mules deliver your bags, they will likely arrive quite a bit later than you so you’ll want to put some of your belongings on the picnic table of the site of your choice to save it.

-Don’t pay too much mind to where you are camped, you won’t spend very much time there anyway.
+Don’t pay too much mind to where you camp, you won’t spend very much time there anyway.
 But here are a few things to consider when you are choosing a spot: